Malaikottai: Production

 Principal photography commenced on 12 May 2007, at the Kumbakonam Mahamaham tank with picturisation of a song on Vishal.
 This was followed by shooting near the Srirangam temple, Tiruchirapalli central bus stand, Kollidam bridge, Thiruvaiyaru court and near the Cauvery bridge in Tiruchirapalli.

 Soundtrack

 The music was composed by Mani Sharma.
-It includes a remix of "Yeh Aatha", composed by Ilaiyaraaja for the 1982 film Payanangal Mudivathillai, while the track "Kantha Kadamba" uses a partial instrumental sample from the song "Marumalli Jabilli", composed by Sharma for the 2004 Telugu film Lakshmi Narasimha.
-Karthik Srinivasan of Milliblog wrote "Ye aatha’s remix rocks only because the source itself is a cracker of a track, conjured decades back.
-That says much less about Manisharma’s score in Malaikottai – commonplace, uninspired and adequately boring".
+It includes a remix of "Yeh Aatha", composed by Ilaiyaraaja for the 1982 film Payanangal Mudivathillai.
+Karthik Srinivasan of Milliblog wrote "Ye aatha's remix rocks only because the source itself is a cracker of a track, conjured decades back.
+That says much less about Manisharma's score in Malaikottai – commonplace, uninspired and adequately boring".
+Contrarily, popular opinion is that even the other songs, original music creation by Mani Sharma, have been quite catchy and well received, to be considered a successful original soundtrack!